PCAone Tutorial (v0.7.0)

 • zlib

-We recommend building the software from source with MKL as backend to maximize the performance.
-For MacOS users, we recommend using llvm by brew install llvm instead of the default clang shipped with MacOS.
-Check out the mac workflow.
+On Linux, we recommend building the software from source with MKL as backend to maximize the performance.

 With MKL or OpenBLAS as backend

-Build PCAone dynamically with MKL can maximize the performance since the faster threading layer libiomp5 will be linked at runtime.
-One can obtain the MKL by one of the following option:
+Build PCAone dynamically with MKL can maximize the performance for large dataset particularly, because the faster threading layer libiomp5 will be linked at runtime.
+There are two options to obtain MKL library:

 conda install -c conda-forge -c anaconda -y mkl mkl-include intel-openmp